California’s law on grand theft defines grand theft as the intentional taking away of the property of another

 - Stealing computers or mobile devices.

-Grand theft can be charged either as a misdemeanor or felony offense.
+Grand theft is a wobbler offense which means it can be charged either as a misdemeanor or felony offense.
 The level of the penalty depends on the facts of the case and your criminal history.

 Request A Free Consultation 818-351-9555